 or

-Self-employed income protection is a type of insurance designed to replace a portion of your income if you’re unable to work due to illness, injury, or accident.
-As a self-employed individual, you don’t have the benefit of employer sick pay, so this type of cover can provide a financial safety net, ensuring that you can continue to meet your regular expenses like mortgage payments and bills while you recover.
+As a self-employed individual, you don’t have the benefit of employer sick pay, so this type of cover can provide a financial safety net.
+It ensures that you can continue to meet your regular expenses like mortgage payments and bills while you recover.

 If you’re self-employed, income protection insurance can be crucial.
 Without the stability of a regular employer-backed income, any period of downtime due to illness or injury could lead to significant financial strain.
-Self-employed income protection helps protect against the risk of lost earnings, ensuring you receive a regular payout when you’re unable to work.

 For many people working for themselves, their income is entirely dependent on their ability to work.
 If you are a freelancer, contractor, or business owner, an unexpected illness or injury can have a profound impact on your ability to earn.
-Without the safety net of self-employed income protection, even short-term sickness could mean losing clients or facing financial difficulties.

-Self-employed income protection policies typically pay out a percentage of your regular income—usually between 50% and 70%—if you’re unable to work due to illness, injury, or accident.
-Payments are made monthly, and you can choose how long you’d like the payments to continue for, depending on the policy.
+Payments are typically made monthly, and you can choose how long you’d like the payments to continue for, depending on the policy.
 The duration of cover can be anything from a few months to a longer-term policy until you’re able to return to work or reach retirement age.

-Unlike employees, who may receive statutory sick pay (SSP) from their employer, self-employed workers do not have access to sick pay from the government.
 This is why sickness insurance for self-employed individuals is critical.
 It acts as a substitute for sick pay, ensuring you have a steady income while you’re unable to work.

 A self-employed income protection policy usually covers:

 Some policies offer self-employed injury insurance or self-employed accident insurance as specific add-ons to cover injuries and accidents that directly impact your ability to work.
-The aim is to ensure that you have regular monthly income to help cover essential expenses such as mortgage payments, bills, and other costs.

 The amount of cover you need depends on your personal circumstances, including: